Summer High School Programs

 Taking Classes While Still in High School

-The Visiting Scholars program is a highly selective program that allows high school sophomores, juniors, and seniors to register for college courses - on a space-available basis - at Drexel University’s University City Campus while completing high school.
-There are stringent admissions requirements and very strict deadlines of March 1 and August 1 annually.
+The High School Scholars Program is a highly selective program that allows high school sophomores, juniors, and seniors to register for college courses – on a space-available basis – at Drexel University’s University City Campus while completing high school.
+Applicants must demonstrate the responsibility and maturity expected of university students, and have the approval of their high school guidance counselor to participate.